joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ![](ReadMe_Images/download-4.png)

 * With 95% confidence, the difference in mean closing prices can be found between **-1236.59 and -1188.55**.
-* The index returned simulated average compounded return of **4%** and at no time during the simulation had prices been lesser in decade 4 than in decade 2.
+* The index returned a simulated average compounded return of **4%** and at no time during the simulation had prices been lesser in decade 4 than in decade 2.
 * if The investor bought the S&P 500 Index at the beginning of Decade 2 and sold at the end of Decade 4 (30 years), the investor would have earned an actual compounded return of **8%**.

 **Decade 3 and Decade 4:**